This is a list of IP addresses & domains of senders that have been listed as known sources of spam.

 Email Service Provider (ESP)

-A company that sends email on behalf of their clients
+A company that sends email on behalf of its clients

-This is line that Indicates the sender of an email.
+This is information Indicates the sender of an email and is usually one of the first bits of information you will see in an email.
 Typically comprised of a Friendly From Address and a Friendly From Name, which is usually the sender’s or company’s name.

-This is a form of identity theft in which a scammer uses an authentic looking email to trick recipients into giving out sensitive personal information, such as credit-card or bank account numbers, Social Insurance numbers and other personal identifiable information (PII).
+This is a form of identity theft in which a scammer uses an authentic-looking email to trick recipients into giving out sensitive personal information, such as credit card or bank account numbers, Social Insurance numbers, and other personally identifiable information (PII).